Aubrayo Franklin

-Aubrayo Razyo Franklin (/əˈbreɪ.oʊ/; born August 27, 1980) is a former American football nose tackle and in 2015, he was an assistant coach for the San Francisco 49ers.
-He was drafted by the Baltimore Ravens in the fifth round of the 2003 NFL Draft.
-He played college football for the University of Tennessee Volunteers.
+Aubrayo Razyo Franklin (/əˈbreɪ.oʊ/; born August 27, 1980) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Baltimore Ravens in the fifth round of the 2003 NFL draft.

-He has also played for the San Francisco 49ers, New Orleans Saints, San Diego Chargers, and Indianapolis Colts.
+He also played for the San Francisco 49ers, New Orleans Saints, San Diego Chargers, and Indianapolis Colts.

-Early years
+Early life

-Franklin attended Science Hill High School in Johnson City, Tennessee and was a letterman in football.
+Franklin attended Science Hill High School in Johnson City, Tennessee, and was a letterman in football.
 In football, as a senior, he was an All-Conference and an All-State honoree and finished his senior season with 12 sacks and 180 tackles.

 College career

 Franklin played college football at the University of Tennessee where he recorded 70 tackles and two sacks.
 He majored in arts and sciences.

 Professional career

-2003 NFL Draft

-Franklin was selected by the Baltimore Ravens in the fifth round (146th overall) in the 2003 NFL Draft, after being projected as a late sixth round pick.

 Baltimore Ravens

+Franklin was selected by the Baltimore Ravens in the fifth round (146th overall) in the 2003 NFL draft, after being projected as a late sixth round pick.
 In his rookie year, he only appeared in one game recording one tackle.

-In his second season with the Ravens, he contributed to the team by making six appearances and two tackles.
+He played in ten games, starting nine, for the Frankfurt Galaxy during the 2004 NFL Europe season.
+In his second season with the Ravens in 2004, he contributed to the team by making six appearances and two tackles.
 In 2005, Franklin played in 15 games and notched up 20 tackles and his first career sack at the Denver Broncos on December 11.
 He also made his first career start a week later against the Green Bay Packers.
 In his final season with the Ravens, he played in 14 games recording 17 tackles.